 Minimizing your environmental impact while maintaining your preferred standard of cleanliness is always a challenge.
 Here are some best practices.

-• Always rinse off thoroughly with a water bottle before swimming in creeks, lakes, or rivers.
-The lotion, sunscreen, insect repellent, and body oils of hundreds of people contaminate these vital water sources.
+- Always rinse off thoroughly with a water bottle before swimming in creeks, lakes, or rivers.
+The lotions, sunscreens, insect repellents, and body oils of hundreds of people contaminate these vital water sources.
 DEET is particularly an issue, so you’ll want to make sure you wipe it off very well.
+You and everyone else don’t want to drink your skanky water.

 For People Who Have a Period